 CCC Foundation raising money for students affected by COVID-19

-The Clackamas Community College Foundation has created a COVID-19 Relief Fund with the goal of raising $200,000 for students and programs impacted by the novel coronavirus, according to a press release from the college.
+The Clackamas Community College Foundation has created a COVID-19 Relief Fund intending to raise $200,000 for students and programs impacted by the novel coronavirus, according to a press release from the college.

 Community college students already face high rates of housing and food insecurity, according to the release.
-And many are from low-income homes without access to technology.
+Many students are from low-income homes without access to technology.

 "Our students are parents who now don't have childcare, or their school-aged children are home," said John Chang, CCC Foundation executive director.
 "They work in the service industry and are being laid off from their jobs.
 They live in rural areas with either no or poor internet service.